sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 line.
 Your raw product, the module, is loaded onto the beginning of the assembly line.
-As your module moves down the line, an ordered series for robots, or **plugins,** work their magic to transform your module into a finished, fully packaged distribution at the end of the line that is ready for shipping.
+As your module moves down the line, an ordered series for robots, or **plugins,** work their magic to transform your module into a finished, fully packaged distribution at the end of the line that's ready for shipping.

 Many plugins come pre-packaged with `Dist::Zilla` but there are hundreds more available on CPAN.
 You can also write your own plugins to help build your